French Buttercream Recipe

 How to make the most luxurious of buttercream frostings, French buttercream, with step-by-step photos, troubleshooting guidelines and my favorite recipes to use it in.

-Hello from 2021 friends!
-Starting the year off with a little sneak peak of my cookbook, Frosted!
+This is a little sneak peak into my cookbook, Frosted!
 The cookbook is all about different types of frostings and one of my favorites is French buttercream.
-It can be a little bit intimidating if you’ve never made a meringue buttercream before fear not, I have all the steps for you!
+It can be a little bit intimidating if you’ve never made a meringue buttercream before but fear not, I have all the details and photos for you!

 What is French buttercream